 As with the mixed Australian portfolio, the sub IG Australian bonds all have an Outperform or Marketperform recommendation by FIIG Research except for Maurice Blackburn.

 The USD bonds are chosen for relative value or are names we believe will be relatively stable credit wise.

 The portfolio has an 83% allocation to senior debt, a broader allocation across sectors with 19% Resources, 25% Other Corporate and 25% Infrastructure.
 Currency wise the split is 55% in USD, and 45% in AUD.
 The largest weighting is to Adani Abbot Point Terminal (AAPT) and the smallest weighting is to WA Stockwell.
 The NCIG and AAPT bonds have minimum size restrictions which partly account for the weightings.

 Adani Abbott Point Terminal is an investment grade USD bond requiring a USD200,000 face value minimum investment.
 The bond has a little more than four years until maturity, is senior secured and yields over 7.00% p.a.
 We consider AAPT as essential infrastructure in the delivery chain of some of Queensland’s coal reserves and are comfortable with the overweight allocation.

 The intention of the three portfolios is to provide new and existing customers with suggested names and yields associated with differing levels of risk.

-Please click on the links below to view the individual portfolios and ask your relationship manager or ourselves in Strategy (ISG@fiig.com.au) if you have any questions on the portfolios and their composition.
+Please do not hesitate to ask your relationship manager or ourselves in Strategy at ISG@fiig.com.au if you have any questions on the portfolios and their composition.